opentripplanner/OpenTripPlanner/opentripplanner-api-thrift/README.md

 Overview
 ============================

-This is the subproject for a Thrift API to OpenTripPlanner.
+This subproject contains a Thrift API to OpenTripPlanner.
 The Thrift API was designed and built to support lower-level queries than the already-exposed REST JSON/XML API.
-For example, it supports the calculation of the expected duration of a trip from A to B without actually calculating the directions narrative between those points, thereby making the calculation much faster (< 10 ms instead of ~200 ms).
+For example, the Thrift interface supports calculation of the expected duration of a trip from A to B without actually calculating the directions narrative between those points.
+This makes the calculation much faster, about < 10 ms instead of ~200 ms.

 Installation
 ============================